Git-Rexdev/MERN-Stack-Resources/README.md

 ## Contribution & Usage

-This repository is maintained by the **Code Crackers Club** and is intended for educational purposes as part of the MERN Stack learning curriculum.
+This repository is maintained by the **Manmohan Zanwar** and is intended for educational purposes as part of the MERN Stack learning curriculum.

 ---